kevinhippert/ContractBot/Architecture.md

 {
     "Topic": "DGQIn+5troxI",
     "Queries": [
-        [2, "What is the meaning of life?"],
+        {"2": "What is the meaning of life?"},
-        [3, "What is your favorite color?"]
+        {"3": "What is your favorite color?"}
     ]
 }
 ```